 Although tea tree oil has been used in Australia for over 100 years, it has only recently gained popularity in other parts of the world.
 It’s primarily known for its skin-healing properties.

-Keep reading to learn why tea tree oil works, how to use it, and which side effects you should be aware of.
+Keep reading to learn why tea tree oil may work for eczema, how to use it, and which side effects you should be aware of.

 Tea tree oil has healing components that can help ease the symptoms and severity of eczema flares.
 These may include: